FabricMC/fabric-api/README.md

 - Essential features such as registry synchronization and adding information to crash reports.
 - An advanced rendering API designed for compatibility with optimization mods and graphics overhaul mods.

-Also check out [Fabric Loader](https://github.com/FabricMC/fabric-loader), the (mostly) version-independent mod loader that powers Fabric.
-Fabric API is a mod like any other Fabric mod which requires Fabric Loader to be installed.
+Also check out [Moltenex Loader](https://github.com/moltenex-tm/moltenex-loader), the mod loader that powers Moltenex.
+Fabric API is a mod like any other Moltenex mod which requires Fabric Loader to be installed.

 For support and discussion for both developers and users, visit [the Fabric Discord server](https://discord.gg/v6v4pMv).

 ## Using Fabric API to play with mods

-Make sure you have installed fabric loader first.
-More information about installing Fabric Loader can be found [here](https://fabricmc.net/use/).
+Make sure you have installed Moltenex loader first.
+More information about installing Moltenex Loader can be found [here]().

-To use Fabric API, download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api), [GitHub Releases](https://github.com/FabricMC/fabric/releases) or [Modrinth](https://modrinth.com/mod/fabric-api).
+To use Fabric API, download it from  [GitHub Releases](https://github.com/moltenex-tm/moltenex-loader/releases).

 The downloaded jar file should be placed in your `mods` folder.